TV company wants ISPs to block app marketplaces linked to piracy

 The TV company wants to have the same telcos listed in Roadshow’s application block online services linked to seven Android-based set-top boxes: A1, BlueTV, EVPAD, FunTV, MoonBox, Unblock, and hTVS.
 The set-top boxes are largely focused on streaming Chinese language content, the court heard.

 The company’s application is rendered somewhat complex by the uncertain copyright status in Australia of some of its live broadcasts.
-At the hearing the company acknowledged that although China is not a signatory to the 1961 Rome Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organisations; however, it argued the broadcasts should receive the protection accorded to cinematograph films because TVB also records them for later ‘replay’ TV services.
+At the hearing the company acknowledged that China is not a party to the 1961 Rome Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organisations; however, it argued the broadcasts should receive the protection accorded to cinematograph films because TVB also records them for later ‘replay’ TV services.

-The application could potentially come unstuck if the broadcasts are not entitled to protection because of the “primary purpose” test.
+The application could potentially come unstuck if the broadcasts are not entitled to protection because of the “primary purpose” test under the site-blocking regime.

 In addition to seeking to block the online services associated with a number of apps that run on the set-top boxes — including video-on-demand, live broadcasts, and replay TV — TVB said it wants ISPs to block access to the app marketplaces associated with what it dubs the “illicit streaming devices” (or ISDs).